agroal/pgagroal/doc/man/pgagroal.conf.5.rst

 tls_ca_file
   Certificate Authority (CA) file for TLS.
 Changes require restart in the server section.

-libev
+ev_backend
-  The libev backend to use.
-Valid options: auto, select, poll, epoll, iouring, devpoll and port.
+  The event handling backend to use.
+Valid options are auto, io_uring, epoll, and kqueue.
 Default is auto

 keep_alive
   Have SO_KEEPALIVE on sockets.
 Default is on